sribee/stix-pattern-evaluator/README.md

 }
 ```

+Now initialize our static resolver with some dummy data and evaluate:
 ```java
 // Create an instance of our static resolver and add some dummy data final StaticObjectPathResolver resolver = new StaticObjectPathResolver()